 The good news is that becoming certified in interior decorating doesn’t mean you’re just trapped in that one vocation!
 Many people choose to take interior decorating courses even if they don’t intend to stay within that career.
 They’re still learning everything they want to learn, with the added bonus of becoming certified.
 If you’re passionate about making people happy and being creative, there’s a host of opportunities for you out there!

 For instance, you could choose to teach.
 If teaching in a traditional setting isn’t for you, take your talents online!
 DIY decorating on YouTube and Pinterest are popular nowadays.
-In the loose, personal structure of YouTube content, you can educate viewers on professional techniques, but with the informal air of sharing a mutual hobby.
+In the loose, personal structure of YouTube content, you can educate viewers on professional techniques.
+But it’ll be in a relaxed, casual manner with your audience.
+You’ll feel like you’re just sharing a mutual hobby.

 Access to conferences and events